Building an A-Frame Structure

 Setting the pitch and ignoring the second floor in the build roof dialog

-1. Return to the first floor and use the Select Objects tool to select the room, then click on the Open Object edit tool.
+6. Navigate to the first floor, use the Select Objects tool to select the room here, then click on the Open Object edit tool.

-2. On the Structure panel of the Room Specification dialog:
+7. On the Structure panel of the Room Specification dialog, lower the Ceiling to 6", then click OK.

-If you do not see a gable roof at this point, or the roof is too high, either you did not lower the Ceiling in the room on the first floor, or you have already turned off Auto Rebuild Roofs.
+If you do not see a gable roof at this point, or the roof is too high, either the ceiling was not lowered in the room on the first floor, or Auto Rebuild Roofs is disabled.

 1. Select Build> Roof> Build Roof from the menu.